Markeljan/contract-events-twitter-bot/README.md

-# Foundry Course Mint Bot
+# Contract Event Tracker -> Twitter Bot

 A fun project developed to monitor and celebrate NFT minting on the Arbitrum network.